mysql/mysql-server/README.md

 4.7 is recommended) and the libraries and header files for valgrind, zlib, and Berkeley DB.
 On Centos, `yum install valgrind-devel zlib-devel libdb-devel`, on Ubuntu, `apt-get install valgrind zlib1g-dev libdb-dev`.

-If your default compiler is not new enough, you can pass a different one:
-`scripts/make.mysql.bash --cc=gcc47 --cxx=g++47`.
+You can set the compiler by passing `--cc` and `--cxx` to the script, to select one that's new enough.
+The default is `scripts/make.mysql.bash --cc=gcc47 --cxx=g++47`, which may not exist on your system.

 Contributing